ZhenyiLin/python_classification/README.md

 ## Kmeans (tensorflow)
-* Read local MNIST dataset
+* Use TensorFlow built-in KMeans algorithm to classify handwritten digits (MNIST)
-* Use TensorFlow built-in KMeans algorithm
+   * Load local MNIST dataset
    * use kmean++ algorithm to initialize centers
    * use tensorboard to visualization
 * Algorithm